KatyaSenior/WeatherApp/README.md

 3. A low-fidelity wireframe of the application's layout, ideally created with a tool like Figma or Excalidraw.
 Semi-acheived.
 Mobile wireframe in Figma.
 Desktop site exists but no wireframe.
    A seed.js file with SQL commands to set up and seed the database for initial development and testing.
 ACHEIVED.
    A brief presentation or document explaining the architecture of your application, the technologies used, and any challenges you faced.
 Presentation will be given.

+Major Bugs:

+1. Bug: Comments not appending.
+   Status: Resolved.
+   Resolved by: Sarah.

+2. Bug: Website not deploying on Render.
+   Status: Resolved.
+   Resolved by: Katya.

+3. Bug: Render Server and Client not communicating.
+   Status: Resolved.
+   Resolved by: Katya, with advice from Tim.

+4. Bug: Manual refresh required for comments to append.
+   Status: Unresolved.
+   MVP breaking: No. However, user story not acheived due to bug.